uxxman/raif/README.md

 ## Model Tools

 Raif provides a `Raif::ModelTool` base class that you can use to create custom tools for your agents and conversations.
-To create a custom tool, you can can call the generator:

 You can create your own model tools to provide to the LLM using the generator:
 ```bash
 rails generate raif:model_tool GoogleSearch
 ```